nirtamir2/talks/2025-06-26/src/slides.md

 ````

 <!--
-Now let’s handle just one of our two errors — the `HttpError`.
+Now let’s see how we handle those errors.

 [click]
+First, we’ll recover only from the `HttpError`.
-We use `Effect.catchTag("HttpError", ...)`.
+We use `Effect.catchTag("HttpError", ...)`,
-If that error happens, we recover by returning a successful effect.
+and if that happens, we just return a successful effect.

 [click]
-And look at the type now:
+Take a look at the type now —
-it’s `Effect<string, ValidationError, never>` —
+it’s `Effect<string, ValidationError, never>`.
-the `HttpError` is gone.
+`HttpError` is gone.

-The compiler knows we already handled it.
+We’ve handled it, and the type system knows it.
-That’s the power of narrowing —
+That’s narrowing in action.
-the type automatically reflects what’s left to handle.

 [click]
 So as our program grows,